Workpuls Teramind ActivTrak Hubstaff DeskTime Time Doctor RescueTime Kickidler Veriato Work Examiner

 Getting Things Done (GDT)

-The process consists out of 5 stages, and it’s quite simple:
+The process consists of 5 stages:

-1. Capture - create a list of your tasks
+1. Capture: create a list of your tasks

-3. Organize - create categories for actionable items on your list
+3. Organize: create categories for actionable items on your list

-5. Engage - use this system as a way to improve your decision-making
+5. Engage: use this system as a way to improve your decision-making

 Eisenhower Matrix

-1. Do first - important and urgent tasks that should be handled right away
+• Do: important and urgent tasks that should be handled right away

 The 4D System